 Illustration of components involved when the EnergyPLAN model calculates hourly balancing of the HYDROGEN system including interactions with other parts of the whole system.
-In the model, Hydrogen is calculated as three separate systems: One for CHP and Power plants; one for micro CHPs, and a joint system for the production of hydrogen for transportation and hydrogenation.

 Illustration of components involved when the EnergyPLAN model calculates hourly balancing of the GAS GRID system including interactions with other parts of the whole system.